YouSuckAtCoding/YouSuckAtCoding/README.md

 - 👋 Hi, I’m @YouSuckAtCoding (Marco Antônio Ferreira) and i'm a Software Engineering graduate.
+- 👀 Most projects here and college related or made while taking a course.
 - 👀 I’m interested in not sucking at coding.
 - 🌱 I’m currently learning how to not suck at coding mainly with C#.
 - 💞️ I’m looking to collaborate on non suckable codes(yeah that's kinda weird).